ocaml/dune/doc/dune-files.rst

 wrapped_executables
 -------------------

-Executables are made of compilation units whose names may collide with the compilation units of libraries.
-To avoid this possibility, dune prefixes these compilation unit names with ``Dune__exe__``.
-This is entirely transparent to users except for when such executables are debugged.
-In which case the mangled names will be visible in the debugger.
+Executables are made of compilation units whose names may collide with libraries' compilation units.
+To avoid this possibility, Dune prefixes these compilation unit names with ``Dune__exe__``.
+This is entirely transparent to users except when such executables are debugged.
+In which case, the mangled names will be visible in the debugger.

-Starting from dune 1.11, an option is available to turn on/off name mangling for executables on a per project basis:
+Starting from Dune 1.11, an option is available to turn on/off name mangling for executables on a per-project basis:

 .. code:: scheme

     (wrapped_executables <bool>)

-Starting from dune 2.0, dune mangles compilation units of executables by default.
+Starting with Dune 2.0, Dune mangles compilation units of executables by default.
 However, this can still be turned off using ``(wrapped_executables false)``